-Video testimonials are the most trusted form of company reviews by customer.
+Video testimonials are the most trusted form of company reviews by customers.
 They are seen as more genuine and harder to fake.
 And given that 65% of people are visual learners, a video testimony is often the preferred way to get information.

 Just think about it, humans are hardwired to respond to visual and audio cues they don’t even know they are responding to.
-When we see a face or listen to a voice’s intonations, we are gathering a lot of rich information.
+When we see a face or listen to a voice’s intonations, we gather a lot of rich information.
 Without considering the content, this information is turned into meaningful messages.
 We also watch for movements and emotions – how others feel is contagious to us.

 As a tour company, the benefits of collecting video testimonials are endless.
 You’ll be learning a lot about your customers and their experiences while collecting tons of marketable content.
 Below are some helpful tips on how to get and share video testimonials.

 Consumers aren’t looking to sit through a mini-series documentary.
-They are looking for quick, relevant information and they want it to be easy to digest.
+They are looking for quick, relevant information, and they want it to be easy to digest.
 A testimony that gives a long-winded overview of a company isn’t relevant information.
 Aim for more tailored testimonies that will give people specific information about your tours.

 Consumers also won’t believe a video testimony that seems overly enthusiastic or fake.
-One of the main reasons video testimonials are powerful converters is because people want to relate to the person on camera.
+One of the main reasons video testimonials are powerful converters is that people want to relate to the person on camera.

 How to ask

 Don’t ask last minute.
 It’s best to make your customers aware before the tour that they may be asked to give a video testimonial.
 Bring this to their attention beforehand.
 People will feel more prepared and pay closer attention throughout the tour.